Samoyedeu/Samoyedeu/README.md

-- 👋 Hi, I’m @Samoyedeu
+- 👋 Hi!
+I’m @Samoyedeu, a 3rd year undergraduate student pursuing a Bachelor of Science in Computer Science Major in Technology degree at De La Salle University.
-- 👀 I’m interested in music, games, and sports.
+- 👀 I'm interested in gym, music, and games.
 - 🌱 I’m currently learning Korean.
 I'm also trying to study programming since I'll be taking Computer Science as my bachelor degree.
 - 📫 How to reach me ... sncaasi.work@gmail.com